Alcohol & Gaming: Overviews

 For those who want to request to inspect public records pursuant to NMSA 1978, Chapter 14, Article 2, this Division charges $0.25 per page for hard copies and electronic copies of our documents.
 Please note that failure to send payment will mean that all of your future request for copies pursuant to IPRA will requires payment in advance of receiving copies in accordance with NMSA 1978, Chapter 14, Article 2, Section 9(c)(5).
 For the Public Records Request Form please click here.

 The Division takes seriously every complaint alleging potential violations of liquor laws and works closely with the Special Investigations Division of the Department of Public Safety in investigating and prosecuting such violations.
 It’s the primary responsibility of this Division to protect the health, safety and welfare of all New Mexicans and those visiting our State, while regulating sale, service and public consumption of alcohol.

 All liquor licenses - with the exception of Non-resident and Common Carrier licenses - in New Mexico expire on June 30 of each year.
 The Division mails out applications for renewal beginning in mid-February.
 Applications are due according to the following schedule:

-The following deadlines for submitting renewal applications for the 2013 renewal cycle have passed.
-If for some reason you are just realizing that you did not submit your renewal application by the deadlines, you will be subject to late fees in the amount of $350 plus an additional $10 per day.
+If the following deadlines for submitting renewal applications for the 2014 -2015 renewal cycle has passed and you are just realizing that you did not submit your renewal application by the deadlines, you will be subject to late fees in the amount of $350 plus an additional $10 per day.
 You should file your renewal application with our division as soon as possible to minimize the late fees.
-You must also cease the sale of alcohol immediately until you receive a renewed license.
+You must also cease the sale of alcohol immediately until you receive a renewed license starting July 1, 2014.

 |Dispenser and Retailer licenses